 Although Montessori classroom sizes vary between 17–26 students with an AMI-certified teacher and assistant, it never feels too large.
 In fact, parents are in awe of the peaceful and meaningful way students engage with each other and the lessons.

-On an average day, you'll find a child quietly sitting, absorbed in a math problem.
-Or you might see the teacher giving a group science lesson at the center table.
+On an average day, you'll find a 6-year-old student helping a 3-year-old prepare snack.
+You'll find a child quietly sitting, absorbed in a math problem.
+Or you might see the teacher giving a lesson with a student on sandpaper letters (which helps them learn cursive and sounds) at the center table.

-In a Montessori classroom, children of different ages work independently or in a group and seek help from the teacher or other students as needed.
+In a Montessori classroom, children of different ages work independently and seek help from the teacher or other students as needed.
 Working in this manner facilitates peer-to-peer learning, which allows students to deepen their understanding of the material.